lfcj/EssentialFeed/README.md

     -   It is good to only have one assertion per test, but it is encouraged to add more to tell a story when there is Temporal Coupling.
         -   Try to separate by logical units (e.g.: activity indicator is shown _when_).

+#### 30. Effectively Test-driving MVC UI with Multiple Views/Models/State, Efficiently Loading/Prefetching/Cancelling Image Requests, Inside-Out vs. Outside-In Development, and Identifying the Massive View Controller Anti-pattern by Following Design Principles

+-   Inside-Out vs. Outside-In development approaches
+    -   **Inside-Out:** You start by implementing Core functionality (Inside) and move to Outer layers (Out).
+    -   **Outside-In:** One starts from the outer layers and ends with the core functionality.

+    Both are very good.
+When one has the UI application upfront and not just use cases, the latter one makes more sense.
+-   Efficiently loading images in UITableView cells
+-   Efficiently prefetching images when cells are near visible
+-   Efficiently canceling image loading requests to avoid excessive data usage
+-   Managing multiple views, models, and state
+-   Moving state management responsibility to clients with Return Values
+-   Identifying the Massive View Controller antipattern
+-   Test-driving UI components
+-   Testing UIKit components without mocking
+-   Creating in-memory UIImage representations for fast and reliable tests
+-   Following the Open Closed, Interface Segregation, and Dependency Inversion Principles
+    -   **Open Closed Principle:** A component should be open for extension, but closed for modification.
+This means one can extend the behaviour of the component without making changes to it.
+    -   **Interface Segregation:** Protocols need to be kept concise and not have too many methods.

+    It is common in iOS codebases to see huge protocols and implementations of them that run `fatalError`, which breaks Liskov's Principle.

+> Keep in mind that your components will conform to the Open Closed Principle (OCP) as a result of respecting other principles such as the Interface Segregation (ISP), Liskov Substitution (LSP), Dependency Inversion (DIP) and Single Responsibility (SRP).
+Making sure to follow these guidelines will give you the freedom to extend your system with the minimum cost for changing it.

 [1]: https://www.essentialdeveloper.com/articles/the-minimum-you-should-do-to-prevent-memory-leaks-in-swift

 [2]: https://www.essentialdeveloper.com/articles/xctest-swift-setup-teardown-vs-factory-methods